Starter Company Plus

 • operate full-time as defined in the business plan

-• follow all government rules and regulations and applicable by-laws for the operation of the business; and
+• follow all government rules and regulations and applicable by-laws for the operation of the business.

 Yes.
 A business or proposed business may be a sole proprietorship, partnership or corporation, but the grant can only be given to one person in the company.
 For corporations and partnerships, the recipient must own at least 50% of the shares.
 The Starter Company Plus recipient must be responsible for the ongoing management of the firm.
 In addition, if there are two partners only one is eligible to receive the Starter Company Plus grant of up to $5,000 for a specific business idea (grants will not be given to multiple individuals for the same business idea).